CKingX/ddrescue_error_mapping/README.md

 This will create a block device at `<device location>` with the specified sector size in `-b` parameter.
 The `-r` parameter ensures the image is mounted read-only.

-Once you have created the blockd device from the image, you can use the ddr_error_mapping by running
+Once you have created the block device from the image, you can use the ddr_error_mapping by running
 ```
 ddr_error_mapping <ddrescue log file> <path of block device> >mapping.txt
 ```